MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-peertopeercaching.md

 - If you enable this policy setting and specify valid computer names of hosted cache servers, hosted cache mode is enabled for all client computers to which the policy setting is applied.
 For this policy setting to take effect, you must also enable the "Turn on BranchCache" policy setting.

 This policy setting can only be applied to client computers that are running at least Windows 8.
 This policy has no effect on computers that are running Windows 7 or Windows Vista.
-Client computers to which this policy setting is applied, in addition to the "Set BranchCache Hosted Cache mode" policy setting, use the hosted cache servers that are specified in this policy setting and don't use the hosted cache server that's configured in the policy setting "Set BranchCache Hosted Cache Mode."
+Client computers to which this policy setting is applied, in addition to the "Set BranchCache Hosted Cache mode" policy setting, use the hosted cache servers that are specified in this policy setting and don't use the hosted cache server that's configured in the policy setting "Set BranchCache Hosted Cache Mode".

 - If you don't configure this policy setting, or if you disable this policy setting, client computers that are configured with hosted cache mode still function correctly.

-Policy configuration
+Policy configuration.

 Select one of the following:

 - Not Configured.
 With this selection, BranchCache settings aren't applied to client computers by this policy setting.

 - Enabled.
-With this selection, the policy setting is applied to client computers, which are configured as hosted cache mode clients that use the hosted cache servers that you specify in "Hosted cache servers."
+With this selection, the policy setting is applied to client computers, which are configured as hosted cache mode clients that use the hosted cache servers that you specify in "Hosted cache servers".

 - Disabled.
 With this selection, this policy isn't applied to client computers.